UK-Export-Finance/dtfs2/gef-ui/README.md

 ### **End to end tests**

-See e2e-tests README.md.
+Detailed information about running end-to-end tests can be found in the `e2e-tests` README.md.

-## Basic happy flow behind the scenes
+## Basic Workflow 🔄

+Behind the scenes, the basic workflow for the GEF-UI is as follows:

-1. User logs into Portal UI
+1. A user logs into the Portal UI.
-2. User selects which product to apply for: BSS or GEF
+2. The user selects whether to apply for the Bond Support Scheme (BSS) or the General Export Facility (GEF).
-3. Depending on the chosen product, the BSS or GEF UI will be served
+3. Depending on the chosen product, either the BSS or GEF UI is served.
-4. User completes the deal/application and submits to the bank
+4. The user completes the deal/application and submits it to the bank.
-5. Bank approves the deal and submits to UKEF.
-The deal is sent to Trade Finance Manager (TFM)
+5. The bank approves the deal and submits it to UKEF.
+The deal is then sent to Trade Finance Manager (TFM).

-## Moving forwards - aligning GEF and BSS
+## Moving Forward - Aligning GEF and BSS 🚀

-### Design
+### Design 🎨

-Before GEF was started, we only had the BSS product and UI.

-The GEF and BSS products are very similar, but the designs are very different.
-GEF has a new, better design - whereas BSS UI has an old design.
+Before the development of GEF, the only product and UI available was BSS.
+While the GEF and BSS products have similar functionalities, their designs are quite different.
+GEF boasts a more modern design compared to the older design of the BSS UI.

-The vision is that once GEF is completed, GEF can be reused in BSS; Bringing both products into a consistent, modern design.
+The vision is that once GEF is completed, its design can be reused in BSS.
+This would help bring both products in line with a consistent and modern design.

-### Data
+### Data 📊

-Whilst GEF and BSS are very similar in terms of functionality and what is submitted, the data structures are very different.

-GEF has a nice, simpler data structure; BSS is a more complicated.
-The current BSS data structure is due to the old design and lack of initial understanding.
+While GEF and BSS have similar functionalities in terms of what is submitted, their data structures differ significantly.
+GEF has a simpler and more streamlined data structure, while BSS has a more complex structure.
+The complexity of the BSS data structure is partly due to the older design and initial lack of understanding.

-The vision is to use the same GEF data structure in BSS.
+The vision is to unify the data structure and use the same structure as GEF in BSS.
+This would not only simplify data handling but also reduce the need for extensive data mapping in other systems.

-### Summary
+### Summary 📝

-The GEF UI, API and data structure should be used for other products in order to:
+To summarize, the GEF UI, API, and data structure should be leveraged for other products to achieve the following goals:

-- Deliver a nice, modern user experience
+- Provide a modern and consistent user experience.
-- Be consistent
+- Ensure consistency between products.
-- Reduce data mapping needs in other systems
+- Reduce the complexity of data mapping in other systems.

-This could also help the directory structure which can be confusing.

-Currently for BSS:

-1. User login (/portal)
-2. Select product BSS (/portal)
-3. Product pages served (/portal)

-Currently for GEF:

-1. User login (/portal)
-2. Select product GEF (/portal)
-3. Product pages served (/gef-ui)

-BSS could be seperated from Portal and the Portal UI's only purpose is to login and select a product.
-I.e:
+Additionally, it may be beneficial to separate BSS from the Portal, where the Portal's sole purpose would be to handle user login and product selection.
+This would result in the following simplified flow:

-1. User login (/portal)
+1. User logs in (/portal).
-2. Select product BSS or GEF (/portal)
+2. User selects either BSS or GEF (/portal).
-3. Product pages served (/bss-ui or /gef-ui)
+3. Product-specific pages are served (/bss-ui or /gef-ui).

+---